Between the smartphone in your hand and the computer on your lap, you’ve got access to a wealth of digital tools to help you manage your finances.

 Tools to manage your money

 Keeping up with your financial accounts and minding your budget can be a challenge.
-LGFCU's Compass money management service conquers these tasks by bringing all your accounts together in one place.
-Members can get complimentary monitoring of all financial transactions.
+A budgeting app conquers these tasks by bringing all your accounts together in one place.
 This way you’ll know where you stand any time, on any device.

 Tools to tackle taxes

 No matter your income level, you can also use TurboTax online to file both your state and federal returns.
 It’s available year-round, 24/7.
 TurboTax also allows you to have your refund deposited into an LGFCU account.
-Best of all, LGFCU members receive a discounted price for the tax preparation tool and enjoy free e-filing.
+Best of all, LGFCU members receive a discount and enjoy free e-filing.

 Go ahead.
 Give yourself the gift of no-hassle financial management with these tools.